nnp60/Medical-Notes-Categorization/README.md

 If executed at a preliminary level or once a higher accuracy is achieved, the following should be done.

   1. In order to ensure privacy and security of confidential patient data, a thorough check of both existing and new hospital data frameworks should be done.
-Accessability to the data as well as viewing and editing controls should be in compliance federal, state, and local laws.
+Accessability to the data as well as viewing and editing controls should be in compliance with federal, state, and local laws.

   2. A well-thought-out timeline with metrics and guardrails should be presented to monitor the changes of such a model.
 It is imperative that hospitals and relative stakeholders start with a small sample of patients for their experimental trial of the model before exposing the entire patient notes database to the model.